thedzy/go-jt/README.md

 0-10 try them out or lok at the code

 ## Improvements?
-Testing on Linux and Windows
+~~Testing on Linux and Windows~~

 ## State
-- As Above, untested in Windows and Linux (todo)
+- In Windows redirecting the text to file causes the special characters to be corrupted.
+I thinkj this is some limitation in Windows?
+If anyone know, file a bug

 ## Notes/Troubleshooting: